jedes01/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

-At first glance, the graphic seems to show that folks seem to get up and go to bed a little later as well as be more active throughout the day on weekends.
+At first glance, the graphic seems to show that our subject gets up and goes to bed a little later as well as being more active throughout the day on weekends.
+Since I'm writing this in bed at 10am on a Saturday, that sounds pretty plausible to me!